 App developers may voluntarily elect to enhance transparency by adopting short form notices.
-Participating application developers and publishers that implement the

-Mobile App Code shall detail:
+Participating application developers and publishers that implement the Mobile App Code shall set forth:

-data types as listed in Section II.A as defined below that consumers may or may not know is being collected;
+the collection of types of data listed in Section II.A. as defined below whether or not consumers know that it is being collected;

-the fact that a description of the types of uses of such data can be found in the app’s long form privacy policy;
+a means of accessing a long form privacy policy, if any exists;

-the sharing of user-specific data, if any, with third parties listed in section II.B as defined below; and
+the sharing of user-specific data, if any, with third parties listed in Section II.B. as defined below; and

 the identity of the company providing the app.

-These practices shall be outlined in “short form notices” that shall convey the information described in subsections (A) and (B) below to app users in a consistent manner that is easy for consumers to read and understand.
+These practices shall be set forth in “short form notices” that convey the information described in Sections II.A. and B. below to app users in a consistent manner that is easy for consumers to read and understand.

-Participating apps should display this information in a single screen where possible.
-The following elements must be accompanied by the text.
+The following elements must be displayed in text.
 An icon may be used along with the text.
-App developers shall employ a mechanism that facilitates ready consumer access to the parentheticals explaining the (applicable) terms listed in subsections A and B (where the bolded term appears.)
+App developers shall employ a mechanism that facilitates ready consumer access to explanatory information (“parentheticals”).
+The parentheticals explain the bolded terms listed below in Sections II.A. and B. These parentheticals may be modified as described in Sections III.A.-F.

-Apps shall not be required to disclose in the short form notice collection or disclosure of data that they promptly de-identify and (data they) take reasonable steps to ensure that it (the data element) cannot be re-associated with a specific individual.
-Apps shall be deemed to take such reasonable steps to the extent that they: (1) take reasonable measures to ensure that the data is de-identified; (2) publicly commit not to try to re-identify the data; and (3) contractually prohibit downstream recipients from trying to re-identify the data.
+App developers shall not be required to disclose in the short form notice collection or sharing of data that is not identified or is promptly de-identified and where reasonable steps are taken to ensure that the data cannot be re-associated with a specific individual or device.
+App developers shall be deemed to take such reasonable steps to the extent that they:

+(a) take reasonable measures to ensure that the data is de-identified;

+(b) commit not to try to re-identify the data; and

+(c) contractually prohibit downstream recipients from trying to re-identify the data.

 A. Data Collected

-Apps shall inform consumers whether they collect any category of data that falls within any of the following:
+Each app shall inform consumers which of the following data categories it collects:

 Biometrics (information about your body, including fingerprints, facial recognition, signatures and/or voice print.)

-Browser History and Phone or Text Log (A list of websites visited, or the calls or texts made or received.)
+Browser, Phone, or Text Log (a list of websites visited, or the calls or texts made or received.)

 Contacts (including list of contacts, social networking connections or their phone numbers, postal, email and text addresses.)

-Financial Information (Includes credit, bank and consumer-specific financial information such as transaction data.)
+Financial Info (includes credit, bank and consumer-specific financial information such as transaction data.)

-Health, Medical or Therapy Information (including health claims and information used to measure health or wellness.)
+Health, Medical or Therapy Info (including health claims and information used to measure health or wellness.)

-Location (precise past or current location and history of where a user has gone.
+Location (precise past or current location and history of where a user has gone.)

 User Files (files stored on the device that contain your content, such as calendar, photos, text, or video.)

-Apps shall not be required to disclose incidental collection of the above data elements if the data element is actively submitted by a user through an open field and the user is in no way encouraged to submit that data element.
+Apps shall not be required to disclose incidental collection of the above data elements if the data element is actively submitted by a user through an open field and the user is not encouraged to submit that specific data element.

+If an app as one of its functions permits the purchase of goods or services and does not otherwise passively collect financial information without advance consumer notice, the short form notice is not required to list collection of financial information unless the consumer chooses to make a purchase in which such information is collected or that collection represents a material change from the app's previous short form notice.

+Data is not collected when it remains local to the device.

 B. Data Shared

-Apps shall state whether they share data with any category of third-party entity that falls within any of the following:
+Each app shall state whether it shares user-specific data with any category of third-party entity that falls within any of the following:

 Ad Networks (Companies that display ads to you through apps.)